Using Build & Test

 Open the UdonExampleScene from the VRChat Examples folder - this scene has lots of great reusable Graphs from which you can learn.
 It's all set up to work as-is, so we can use it to make sure everything's working.

-- Start by creating a new project, importing the Udon SDK, and opening up the VRChat Control panel through the Menu Bar under VRChat SDK > Show Control Panel
+- Start by creating a new project, making sure the Worlds SDK has been imported correctly, and opening up the VRChat Control panel through the Menu Bar under VRChat SDK > Show Control Panel

 - Enter your Login information on the 'Authentication' tab and press 'Sign In'.

 - Click on the Settings tab and look for the 'VRChat Client' entry at the bottom.
 This is the VRChat Client that Unity will use to test your worlds.
 If you don't set this, your worlds may not launch correctly.

 Press 'Edit' to bring up a File Chooser, then navigate to the place you installed VRChat and choose the VRChat.exe program.
 Here are some default places it might be:

 - Oculus: C:\Program Files\Oculus\Software\Software\vrchat-vrchat\VRChat.exe

 - Viveport: C:\Viveport\ViveApps\469fbcbb-bfde-40b5-a7d4-381249d387cd\1597468388\VRChat.exe

 - Switch to the 'Builder' tab.
 We need to set up our Layers and Collision Matrix to the way that VRChat expects.
 Just press the 'Setup Layers for VRChat' button, then 'Do it!' on the popup that appears.

 Next, do the same thing for the 'Set Collision Matrix' button.